linode/docs/docs/development/bash/bash-scripting-3/index.md

 ### Using bash Functions as Shell Commands

 This is a trick that allows you to use bash functions as shell commands.
-If you put the `f1` function implementation in a text file named `my_function.sh`, then you can execute its code as `. ./my_function.sh` (please notice the dot in front of the text file).
+You can execute the above code as `. ./functions.sh` (please notice the dot in front of the text file).
 After than you can use `f1` as a regular command in the terminal where you executed `. ./my_function.sh`.
+You will also be able to use the `f2` command with two integers of your choice to quickly calculate a sum.
 If you want that function to be globally available, you can put its implementation to a bash configuration file that is automatically executed by bash each time a new bash session begins.
 A good place to put that function implementation would be `~/.bash_profile`.

 ## Working with Dates and Times

 Bash allows you to work with dates and times using traditional UNIX utilities such as `date(1)`.
-The main problem when working with dates and times is getting or using the format you really want – this is a problem of using `date(1)` with the correct parameters and has nothing to be with bash scripting per se.
+The main problem when working with dates and times is getting or using the format you really want – this is a problem of using `date(1)` with the correct parameters and has nothing to do with bash scripting per se.
 Using `date(1)` as `date +[something]` means that we want to use a custom format – this is signified by the use of `+` in the command line argument of `date(1)`.

-A pretty cool way to create unique filenames is to use UNIX epoch time or, if you want your filename to be more descriptive, a date-time combination.
-The uniqueness in the filename comes from the fact that if you use a great accuracy in the time part, you will not have the same time value even if you execute the script multiple times on the same UNIX machine..
+A good way to create unique filenames is to use UNIX epoch time or, if you want your filename to be more descriptive, a date-time combination.
+The unique nature of the filename is derived from a focus on a higher level of detail in defining your output.
+If done correctly, you will never have the exact same time value even if you execute the script multiple times on the same UNIX machine.

 The example that follows will shed some light on the use of `date(1)`.